cmu-pasta/fray-benchmark/README.md

 # Get the Repo

 - You may clone this repository: `git clone --recurse-submodules -j8 https://github.com/cmu-pasta/fray-benchmark`.
+  - The project uses Nix to manage its dependencies.
+You may download Nix from [here](https://nixos.org/download.html).
 - You may also use the pre-configured container image that includes all the dependencies and tools to run the evaluation.
-  - `podman run -it --privileged leeleo3x/fray-benchmark bash`
+  - `podman run -p 8888:8888 -it --privileged leeleo3x/fray-benchmark bash`
   - We need the `--privileged` flag to run nix and RR.

 # Build the Project